jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="sp" >}}
 The merging of Science and Metaphysics without going into the details of either.
+This acts as a bridge between ancient metaphysics and modern science, as explained by Francis Bacon.
 {{< /l >}}

+{{< q a="Bacon" >}}
+Natural science or theory is divided into physic and metaphysic.
+<li>Physic should contemplate that which is inherent in matter, and therefore transitory.</li>
+<li>Metaphysic should contemplate that which is abstracted and fixed.</li>
+<li>Physic should handle that which supposeth in nature only a being and moving.</li>
+<li>Metaphysic should handle that which supposeth further in nature a reason, understanding, and platform.</li>
+<cite>Book 2 Part 7, The Proficience And Advancement Of Learning Simplified</cite>
+{{< /q >}}

 {{< r ava="asker" >}}
 So it's pseudo-science because it has metaphysics?